 This is a 4 UOC, level 4 course.
-It is important to note that in the WAM (Weighted Average Mark) calculation for awarding Honours degree, the weighting applied makes it equivalent to 1.2 UOC, level 4.
 The expected workload is 10 hours per week throughout the 10-week term.

 Relationship to Other Courses

 This is a postgraduate core course for students following a ME or BE ME in Electrical or Telecommunications program in the EE&T School and other combined degree programs.
 This course constitutes the second part (Project B) of the three-part project work (Project A, B and C).
 It involves completing preliminary work, producing initial results from the execution of the main task, acquiring high level of skills in using software and hardware (tools or equipment) relevant to the project, and revising research plan in the context of preliminary work.
 This prepares the student for the detailed project work that will be undertaken in Project C in the following subsequent term.